Luispiovan/Luispiovan/README.md

   - Knowlodge is power!
 I’m trying to be above the average.
   - I currently work at Sawluz / Taggen - as Junior Programmer for EDI Systems, Logistic Processes and Electronic Tax Documents.
 I'm working with Angular on front-end and .NET for back-end.
-  - I’m currently learning Software Engineering of Unicamp.
+  - I'm currently taking a postgraduate course in Software Engineering at Unicamp.
   - I’m passionate about technology, sports, music, cinema, dogs, games and of course, my family!

 ### My Experiences